sotw/hmDictUtils/README.md

 16. TED script fetch
 17. A stackoverflow console search
 18. get\_Lyrics should work with moc, music on console
+19. some remark feature in reading would be amazing.
+20. a loop for multiple consulting would be handy (edict/jdict)

 ##### History
 1. 2014-05-30 10:51:26 change getTaipeiTimes to get\_taipei\_times